oasis-tcs/openc2-jadn/jadn-v2.0.md

 | f64                 | Number  | IEEE 754 Double-Precision Float                                                                |
 | f128                | Number  | IEEE 754 Quadruple-Precision Float                                                             |

-#### 4.2.1.6 Pattern
-The *pattern* option specifies a regular expression used to validate a String instance.
-* The *pattern* value SHOULD conform to the Pattern grammar of [ECMAScript](#ecmascript) Section 22.2.
-* A String instance MUST be considered invalid if it does not match the regular expression specified by *pattern*.

 #### 4.2.1.7 Size and Value Constraints
 The *minv* and *maxv* options specify size or integer value limits.